edmolima/rhyolite/packages/cli/README.md

-# @rhyolite/cli
+# create-rhyolite

-Rhyolite CLI
+Rhyolite Project Scaffolder

 ## About

-This package is the CLI for the Rhyolite monorepo.
+This package is the official project scaffolder for the Rhyolite monorepo.
 All command parsing and CLI logic lives here.
 The core package only provides business rules and utilities.

 ## Usage

 ### Create a plugin or theme